 Total cost of ownership (TCO) refers to the long-term costs associated with owning and maintaining a labeling line or machine throughout its entire lifecycle.
-In addition to your initial capital investment, you will incur costs associated with the purchasing process, plant operations, validation, machine maintenance, technical support, and more.
+In addition to your initial capital investment, you will incur costs associated with the purchasing process, plant operations, machine maintenance, technical support, and more.

 By accounting for all these costs, you can accurately calculate the total cost of owning the equipment and, subsequently, better predict your ROI.
-For co-packers especially, calculating TCO is helpful because it accounts for important business imperatives including equipment flexibility, production efficiency, changeover rates and more.
+For co-packers especially, calculating TCO is helpful as it is necessary to calculate ROI - which accounts for important business imperatives including equipment flexibility, production efficiency, changeover rates and more.